statto-io/statto-server-udp/README.md

 Written by [Andrew Chilton](http://chilts.org/) - [Twitter](https://twitter.com/andychilton).

-Written for [Tynio](https://tyn.io/) so we can talk to all RackspaceCloud services.
-Please check us out for hosting your blog/microblog/shortlink service with stats built-in.
-"Create, Shorten and Share Almost Anything!"
+Written for [Tynio](https://tyn.io/) so we can use a statsd-like daemon in a much easier way.
+Our use-case involves a stats callback which writes each file to Rackspace's Cloud Files, which are aggregated in a separate process elsewhere. ie. the stats daemon is not where the hard work is, it's pretty easy.

 ## License ##